 The IsoTherming® reactor design is robust and has been commercially proven to successfully process challenging feedstocks.
 This flexibility offers refiners the ability to process a wide variety of feeds to maximize refinery profits.

 By eliminating the hydrogen gas compressor and its ancillary recycle loop equipment, significant maintenance and operating cost savings can be realized.
 In addition, for feed types with highly exothermic reactions, the IsoTherming® process recovers the heat of reaction by recycling a portion of the hot reactor effluent back to the inlet of the reactor.
-This direct transfer of heat to the feed in turn reduces the fired heater duty.
+This direct transfer of heat to the feed in turn reduces the fired heater duty which results in not only an operating cost savings but also reduces the level of emissions from the unit.
 Furthermore, the IsoTherming® process does not require heating of large quantities of recycle gas in the charge heater, providing additional fuel gas consumption savings.
-Overall, the IsoTherming® technology, has consistently demonstrated a 30-60% utility savings over trickle bed technology including:
+Overall, the IsoTherming® technology has consistently demonstrated a 30-60% utility savings over trickle bed technology including:

 The IsoTherming® technology has demonstrated significant capital cost advantages.
 These advantages are particularly pronounced in hydroprocessing revamps and low hydrogen consumption applications.